Dwight P. Robinson, Jr. Professor of Business Administration

-Professor Campbell received his DBA from Harvard Business School and his B.S. degrees in mathematics and economics from the University of Redlands (Redlands, CA).
+Professor Campbell received his doctorate from Harvard Business School and his bachelors degrees in mathematics and economics from the University of Redlands (Redlands, CA).
 Prior to beginning his doctoral studies, he worked at the Board of Governors of the Federal Reserve in Washington, D.C. on research and policy related to the structure, conduct, and performance of U.S. banking institutions and markets.
-He enjoys living in Sudbury, MA with his wife, son, daughter, and two dogs.
+He is currently serving on the board of the Harvard University Employees Credit Union and is a research fellow at the Filene Research Institute.
+He enjoys living in Sudbury, MA with his wife, son, and daughter.

 Financial Reporting and Control